ulfa/erlything/README.md

 ## Features

-* decentral system.
+* decentral system. you can place one raspberry in every room and they will find each by them self and they will build one system.
 * distributed system which communicate over messages
-* internal monitoring system:
-	* webbased application explorer
-	* webbased process explorer
-	* list of all nodes in a network (alive or dead)
-	* systen information of a node

-* Logging.
-Every node writes their own logs.
-You can have a look throw the logging ui,
 * starting and stopping of things during runtime
 * configuration of messages which a thing understands
 * dynamic handling of config files (things.config and messages.config)
 * Integration of 3rd party applications is simple.(see cuberl)
 * Generic way of handling rules (see funrunner)
 * very easy DSL (Prototype)
+* Logging.
+Every node writes their own logs.
+You can have a look throw the logging ui,
+* internal monitoring system:
+	* webbased application explorer
+	* webbased process explorer
+	* list of all nodes in a network (alive or dead)
+	* systen information of a node

+## Applications

+erlyThing consists of the following core applications:

+* sue app for finding nodes and a interface for etop, sys_info, memory and others
+* moni ui for sue based on web machine and erlydtl
+* horst the runtime for the things
+* leni ui for horst

+extra application

+* cuberl is an integration app for the [Max!
+Cube](http://www.elv.de/max-cube-lan-gateway.html) product.

 # Installation and starting

-To install the application on your machine, please do the following steps :
+To install erlyThing on your machine, do the following steps :

-Before you can install this appliction on your machine, you have to install an [erlang R15](https://www.erlang-solutions.com/downloads/download-erlang-otp) runtime.
+Before you install erlyTHing on your machine, you have to install an [erlang R15](https://www.erlang-solutions.com/downloads/download-erlang-otp) runtime.
 After installing the runtime, you have to install [rebar](https://github.com/basho/rebar) on your machine. rebar is the build tool for erlang.

 * [erlang R1503](https://www.erlang-solutions.com/downloads/download-erlang-otp) It also works with R16